-Learn How to Become a Successful Woman in Business
+How to Become a Successful Business Woman

 For example, working with family members is a far different thing from working with unrelated employees, and almost everyone can get along with easy-going folks.
-So shouldn’t the question really be “can you work with difficult, annoying, and whiny folks?”
-Because these are the customers and employees you are most likely to hear from—the ones with concerns, complaints, and demands.
+So shouldn’t the question really be, “can you work with difficult, annoying, and whiny folks?” because these are the customers and employees you are most likely to hear from—the ones with concerns, complaints, and demands.

-Notice the key word here is “develop,” not “already have.”
-The desire, willingness, and ability to learn new skills and habits can contribute to any business women’s success.
+There are three very simple qualities entrepreneurs should have—or be willing to develop—that are meaningful assets for starting and running a business successfully.
+Notice the keyword here is “develop,” not “already have"—the desire, willingness, and ability to learn new skills and habits can contribute to any businesswoman’s success.

 - Best Business Attitude: A refusal to quit when things get tough.